Course

 To understand this example, you should have the knowledge of the following C++ programming topics:

 In this program, a structure(student) is created which contains name, roll and marks as its data member.
 Then, a structure variable(s) is created.
-Then, data (name, roll and marks) is taken from user and stored in data members of structure variable s
+Then, data (name, roll and marks) is taken from user and stored in data members of structure variable s.
+Finally, the data entered by user is displayed.

 Example: Store and Display Information Using Structure